On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 For Mondrian, the creation of art was a way to achieve a universal truth, as he once reflected, “I believe it is possible that, through horizontal and vertical lines constructed with awareness, but not with calculation, led by high intuition, and brought to harmony and rhythm, these basic forms of beauty, supplemented if necessary by other direct lines or curves, can become a work of art, as strong as it is true.”

 It would not be hyperbolic to claim that no other 20th-century artist has had such far-reaching impact on the contemporary cultural sphere.
-From the fashionable realm of Yves Saint Laurent to the exterior of the Hague’s City Hall, Mondrian’s imagery appears across nearly every kind of visual reference.
+From the fashionable realm of Yves Saint Laurent to the exterior of The Hague’s City Hall, Mondrian’s imagery appears across nearly every kind of visual reference.

 Piet Mondrian